WebFuzzing/EvoMaster/docs/reused_code.md

 * _asyncapi/sut/openagents-cache.yaml_: AsyncAPI description of the OpenAgents shared-cache API, used unmodified as a test resource of the `asyncapi-parser` module.
 Released under MIT license.

+* _asyncapi/sut/scalar.yaml_: AsyncAPI description from
+  [Scalar](https://github.com/scalar/scalar), used unmodified as a test resource of `core`.
+  Released under MIT license.